 The Cisco Certified Network Associate (CCNA) certification is ideal for IT professionals who have already obtained the CCENT credential (though it isn’t required that you have it).
 CCNA certification ensures employers that you can install, operate, configure enterprise-level switches and routers, and detect and resolve common network issues.
 Additionally, CCNA certified professionals typically have some management skills like customer service, communication, organizational, analytical, and troubleshooting skills.

 Get Your IT Career Started with Certifications

-If your just starting out in the technology field, check out our Getting Started in IT guide
+If you're just starting out in the technology field, read our Getting Started in IT guide